 Go to any random computer forum online and start asking about the cheapest computer ever — the chances are excellent that one of the top answers you get will be the Raspberry Pi, which was designed as a fun little project by the appropriately named Raspberry Pi Foundation.
 This small motherboard is, well, just that.
 Amazingly, there’s room for a GPU, 4GB of RAM, USB ports, and more on this guy.
 You can hook it up to pretty much any TV or monitor that you want, and use it with a typical keyboard and mouse, too.
 What’s not to love?

-This fourth version with faster components than ever and comes as part of the CanaKit starter set, with a fan, microSD card for expanded storage, HDMI cable, and quick start guide.
+This Rasbperry Pi starter kit is the fourth version with faster components than ever and comes as part of the CanaKit starter set, with a fan, microSD card for expanded storage, HDMI cable, and quick start guide.
 It gives you everything you need to get started with a fun, surprisingly capable computing project.
-It’s good for running Windows or any other mainstream OS you like or as part of home project for robotics, games, mental and emotional health programs, coding, data visualizations, and much more.is the
+It’s good for running Windows or any other mainstream OS you like or as part of home project for robotics, games, mental and emotional health programs, coding, data visualizations, and much more.

 We don’t want to dig too far into the refurbished/used market.
 There are a lot of deals you can find here, especially for older computers.
 Sometimes they are good deals, and sometimes you end up with an incompatible brick.
 But the ThinkPad T61 represents the better side of this market.
 For around $100, you can get a good refurbished version with 1GB of DDR2 RAM, 160 GBs of hard drive space, a 2.2GHz processor, and Windows XP with only 3.6 hours of battery life.
 Still, as deals go, this is the sort of thing to look for.